johnmathews/johnmathews.is/data/blog/different-views-for-different-users.md

 * [x] Article page: check if local storage option exists, print to console the result
 * [x] Article page: if local storage doesn't exist, create it according to article type
 * [x] Article page: if local storage does exist and is contradicted, update article type to all

+[^1]:
+    It's a paw because cat's have paws and cat is like category.
+I might change this to something more intuitive in future, like making the icon an `N` if the user is only seeing non-technical posts, `T` for technical, and `A` for all posts.